thdotnet/azure-docs.pt-br/articles/marketplace/deprecated/become-publisher.md

 ---

 ## <a name="3-create-a-partner-center-account"></a>3.
-Criar uma conta no Partner Center
+Criar uma conta do Partner Center
 | 15 min |

 Após [enviar a solução](https://partner.microsoft.com/dashboard/account/v3/enrollment/introduction/azureisv) ao Marketplace, nossa equipe de integração entrará em contato com você para auxiliá-lo na experiência de publicação.
-Veja como [criar uma conta no Partner Center](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account) para obter mais informações.
+Consulte como [criar uma conta do Partner Center](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account) para obter mais informações.

 <!---
 Complete this brief [registration form](https://azuremarketplace.microsoft.com/sell/signup) to become a marketplace publisher.
 The information submitted on this form will be used to create a publisher account in the Cloud Partner Portal which will allow you to create, publish, and manage marketplace offers.